Focus on cardboard Volunteer sign held by young Asian woman in community garden

 Advice for new volunteers

-Keep in mind, volunteering doesn’t always have to be a long-term commitment.
+Keep in mind that volunteering doesn’t always have to be a long-term commitment.
 Some roles only last a single day or weekend, and even where longer-term service is preferred, you can often do a trial run or commit only for the length of a specific project.
-For example, with Habitat for Humanity you might help with painting interior walls on a single Saturday, or you could work one day a week for several weeks to help complete an entire house.
+For example, with Habitat for Humanity, you might help with painting interior walls on a single Saturday, or you could work one day a week for several weeks to help complete an entire house.
 Maybe that’s where your involvement stops, or you might continue pitching in with a new construction project.
 If you find that a given volunteer activity isn’t what you expected, that’s okay.
 While it’s important to complete any work you have agreed to, after that point you can always part ways with any organization.
-Ideally that won’t be the end of your volunteer experience, and you will go on to volunteer in a different way and for other organizations.
+Ideally, that won’t be the end of your volunteer experience, and you will go on to volunteer in a different way and for other organizations.

-Related: Great Opportunities for Students to Volunteer Online
+Related: 7 Great Opportunities for Students to Volunteer Online

 Once you settle on one or more volunteer roles, keep a record of your experiences.
 Track your dates served, the names of the sponsoring organization, your duties performed, and the contact info for your supervisor and the organization itself.
 That way you’ll have the necessary information at hand for résumés, job applications, college applications, or scholarships in the future.
-After all, the most important reason to volunteer is to support worthwhile causes, but don’t overlook the potential to strengthen your own personal profile as well.
+After all, the most important reason to volunteer is to support worthwhile causes, but don’t overlook the potential to strengthen your personal profile as well.
 When you pursue the right volunteer opportunities, everyone wins!

 Find schools that are as passionate about volunteering as you are with our College Search tool!